Denis Alibec

-Denis Alibec (born 5 January 1991) is a Romanian professional footballer who plays as a forward for Liga I club Farul Constanța and the Romania national team.
+Denis Alibec (Dobrujan Tatar: Deñíz Alibek; born 5 January 1991) is a Romanian professional footballer who plays as a forward for Liga I club FCSB and the Romania national team.

 Alibec began his senior career at Farul Constanța, and at age 18 was signed by Italian club Inter Milan.
 He only made two Serie A appearances and was loaned out several times, before being brought back to Romania by Astra Giurgiu.
 He became a regular starter and goalscorer with the latter, and also aided it in winning its first national title in the 2015–16 season.
 This inspired a move to his former youth team FCSB in 2017, but Alibec transferred back to Astra after only one and a half years.
-Since 2020, in addition to Romania he has had brief stints in Turkey and Greece.
+Since 2020, in addition to Romania he has had brief stints in Turkey, Greece, and Qatar.

-Internationally, Alibec featured for Romania at under-17, under-19 and under-21 levels, prior to earning his full debut in a 3–0 win over the Faroe Islands in October 2015.
-The following year, he represented the country in the UEFA Euro 2016.
+Internationally, Alibec featured for Romania at under-17, under-19, and under-21 levels, prior to earning his full debut in a 3–0 win over the Faroe Islands in October 2015.
+He represented the country in two UEFA European Championships, in 2016 and 2024.

 Club career

-Early career
+Early career / Farul Constanța

 At age ten, after only playing football on the beaches of his native Mangalia, Alibec chose to focus entirely on the sport and joined the youth setup of Callatis Mangalia.
 He had a brief spell as a junior at Steaua București in 2006, before making his senior debut for Farul Constanța in a 1–1 Liga I draw with Oțelul Galați on 27 September 2008.
 During the 2008–09 season, he managed to score twice from 18 league matches.